telerik/teststudio-docs/docs/knowledge-base/test-recording-kb/element-image-known-scenarios.md

 ## Recording WaitForExist Step

-If the first recorded step against an element is *WaitForExists*, the recorded element will not contain any image.
+When recording a *WaitForExists* step, by default the recorded element will not contain any image.
 This is to avoid breaking some already existing user logic.

 __Solution__